-Property you own can be covered in two ways — by specific bequests and by general bequests.
+Property you own in Ventura County (and elsewhere) can be covered in two ways — by specific bequests and by general bequests.
 A specific bequest is your instruction to give a specific piece of property to a particular (named) person.
 For example, you can specify that your son gets your gold coin collection.
 A general bequest gives an heir a percentage of property or the remainder of the property after all of the specific bequests have been made.

 There are some exceptions to what a Will covers:

 - Beneficiary designations override what is in a Will.
 So if you state in your Will that your niece will get the proceeds of your retirement account and she is not the beneficiary named on that account, she will not get it.

 - Property owned jointly with rights of survivorship go to the survivor, regardless of what you write in your Will.